Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Simulation study

-In the second column of Fig.~\ref{fig:ROC10000_difflim_16AvgDir}, we show the variation of FDR (dashed) and FAR (solid) with the Peak SNR threshold.
-The curves are generated for a set of frequencies, with a fixed GW source of SNR 3 and sky coordinates (RA, Dec) = (6.2 h, $45^\circ$).
+In the middle panel of Fig.~\ref{fig:ROC10000_difflim_16AvgDir}, we show the variation of FDR (dashed) and FAR (solid) with the peak SNR threshold for an example injection with SNR 3 and sky coordinates (RA, Dec) = (6.2 h, $45^\circ$).
 The error bars represent the Poisson fluctuations around line curves.
 As expected, FAR decreases with an increasing threshold, while FDR increases.
+At an SNR threshold of 4, this corresponds to FAR$\sim$0 and FDR$\sim$75\%.
 FAR and FDR are computed from $10^4$ noise simulations, with the fixed GW source added, based on the definitions in Eq.~\eqref{eqn:FAR_FDR_def}.

-Next, we present the frequency-direction-averaged FAR and FDR for a range of injection SNRs in the third column of Fig.~\ref{fig:ROC10000_difflim_16AvgDir}.
-We evaluate this for seven different injection SNRs (ranging from 1 to 4 in steps of 0.5).
+Next, we present the frequency-direction-averaged FAR and FDR for a range of injection SNRs in the right panel of Fig.~\ref{fig:ROC10000_difflim_16AvgDir}.
+We evaluate this for seven different injection SNRs (ranging from 1 to 4 in steps of 0.5), shown in different colors.
 The average is performed for four different directions (RA, Dec)= (3 h, 87$^\circ$), (0 h, 2.4$^\circ$), (6.2 h, 30$^\circ$), and (18.2 h, -30$^\circ$) and seven frequencies (30, 60, 100, 200, 400, 700, and 1000 Hz).
 The error bars represent fluctuations around the solid curve across different frequencies and sky directions.
-The Peak SNR threshold decreases from left to right along the curve.
+Along each curve, the peak SNR threshold decreases from left to right ranging from 6 to 0.
+This choice of threshold ensures that FAR equals approximately unity at threshold 0 and the FDR equals unity at threshold 6, providing a useful sanity check.
 Notably, FDR is dependent on source power and decreases as the injection SNR (or source power) increases.
+Considering the curve corresponding to an injection SNR of 3, we find that, after averaging, an SNR threshold of 4 again gives FAR$\sim$0 and FDR$\sim$75\%.

 In hypothesis testing, several criteria exist for determining an ``optimal" threshold on the test statistics to accept or reject hypotheses.
-The Neyman-Pearson criterion, as outlined in the literature, suggests setting the threshold on the test statistics such that the FDR is minimized while keeping the FAR fixed~\cite{AllenRomano}.
-In GWB analyzes, the FAR is typically set to 5\%.
-The plot in the middle panel of Fig.~\ref{fig:ROC10000_difflim_16AvgDir} will be helpful for determining an appropriate threshold for the Peak SNR statistic.
+The Neyman-Pearson criterion, as outlined in the literature, suggests setting the threshold on the test statistics such that the FDR is minimized while keeping the FAR fixed~\cite{AllenRomano}. {The middle panel of Fig.~\ref{fig:ROC10000_difflim_16AvgDir} can therefore be used to determine an appropriate threshold for the peak SNR statistic.
+For the example shown in Fig.~\ref{fig:ROC10000_difflim_16AvgDir}, this criteria suggests an optimal SNR threshold is $\sim$2.5, corresponding to a 5\% FAR.